Do you feel like your Pinterest strategy isn’t bringing the results you need?

 How to convert an existing Pinterest account into a business account

-If you already have a personal Pinterest account, you should upgrade it to a business account.
-This will unlock powerful features like Pinterest Analytics we will use later in this guide.
+If you already have a personal Pinterest account, you can upgrade it to a business account.

 Here are the four steps you need to take to convert a personal account into a business account: